dotnet/cli/README.md

 [![Join the chat at https://gitter.im/dotnet/cli](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dotnet/cli?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repo contains the source code for cross-platform [.NET Core](http://github.com/dotnet/core) command line toolchain.
+This repo contains the source code for cross-platform [.NET Core 1.0](http://github.com/dotnet/core) command line toolchain.
 It contains the implementation of each command, the native packages for various supported platforms as well as documentation.

 New to .NET CLI?
 ------------